 Avenue Women’s Center Blog

-Drawing a Blank in a Pregnancy Decision
+Questions and Answers in a Pregnancy Decision

 Many questions could be buzzing around your mind if you think you’re unexpectedly pregnant.
 It might feel like a grueling interrogation has taken over your thoughts, firing one question after another.
 Where are all the answers?
 How can you face this question and answer session to move forward in a potential pregnancy decision?

 Abortion Talk is Everywhere but Still Feels Taboo

 For women who are in the midst of a pregnancy decision, abortion can often feel like a “taboo” topic.
 Recently, there has been a lot of talk surrounding abortion as it applies to legislation on both a national and state level.
 With so much discussion, it would seem like abortion as a personal topic would become less and less taboo to discuss.
 Why does it still feel like discussing abortion is breaking a social norm?